 How will students be assessed?

 Students will submit evidence of proficiency to a teacher certified to teach in that content area.
 The teacher will review the evidence using a verification guide and if the evidence meets the criteria, the teacher will verify the student as proficient.
-A software system called LiFT will keep track of which performance indicators have been verified and track student progress toward meeting the graduation requirements.

 What about College?